 |Flower Color||Yellow, Gold, White, Pink, Orange|

-|Native Area||Americas, Africa, Polynesia, Europe, Asia|
+|Native Area||North America, South America, Africa, Europe, Asia|

 Growing virtually all types of bidens is relatively easy.
 These plants have abundant greenery growth and produce many blooms—as long as they have rich soil and sufficient drainage.
-They tolerate drought and heat relatively well and require part to full sun.
+They tolerate drought and heat relatively well and require full sun.